 Under the Dome

 Lucia was sucked up the oculus of the Pantheon like a mouthful of Apero spritz up a straw.
 Looking down, she saw a dozen glowing entities in a circle, in the centre of which was a purple sphere.

-The Council members displayed their assent by refracting Fra Sole’s image into the crystals of the Great Dome.
+The Anunnaki displayed their assent by refracting Fra Sole’s image onto the crystals of the Great Dome.

-The extremities of what was once her body tingled, then scintillated, then pulsed from the centre of her consciousness down to the platform that held the eleven aliens, and then pulsed back up again.
+The extremities of what was once her body tingled, then scintillated, then pulsed from the centre of her consciousness down to the platform that held the twelve aliens, and then pulsed back up again.
 Once the pulse was complete she felt different.
-Her contact with the platform had infused her with eleven points of different universes, fractalled in orange light so intense that she thought it would burn up every shred of her existence.
+Her contact with the platform had infused her with points from twelve universes, fractalled in orange light so intense that she thought it would burn up every shred of her existence.